Michael Walzer: Employment

 Walzer was first employed in 1962 in the politics department at Princeton University.
 He stayed there until 1966, when he moved to the government department at Harvard.
 He taught at Harvard until 1980, when he became a permanent faculty member in the School of Social Science at the Institute for Advanced Study.

 In 1971, Walzer taught a semester-long course at Harvard with Robert Nozick called "Capitalism and Socialism".
 The course was a debate between the two philosophers: Nozick's side is delineated in Anarchy, State, and Utopia (1974), and Walzer's side is expressed in his Spheres of Justice (1983), in which he argues for "complex equality".

 Awards and honors

 In April 2008, Walzer received the prestigious Spinoza Lens, a biennial prize for ethics in the Netherlands.
 He has also been honoured with an emeritus professorship at the prestigious Institute for Advanced Study.
 He was elected to a Fellowship of the American Academy of Arts & Sciences in 1971, a member of the American Philosophical Society in 1990, and to a Corresponding Fellowship of the British Academy in 2016.

 Personal life

 Walzer is married to Judith Borodovko Walzer.
-They are parents of two daughters: Sarah Esther Walzer (born 1961) and Rebecca Leah Walzer (born 1966).
-His grandchildren are Joseph and Katya Barrett and Jules and Stefan Walzer-Goldfeld.
+They are parents of two daughters.

 Walzer is the older brother of historian Judith Walzer Leavitt.